 As your 22 week old baby continues through the evolution which occurs at around 4-6 months, you will see lots of big changes – and a few little ones too.

-Still in Leap Five, your 22 week old baby has moments when he seems inconsolable, yet others when he is just a bundle of giggles and happiness.
+Still in Leap Four, your 22 week old baby has moments when he seems inconsolable, yet others when he is just a bundle of giggles and happiness.

 It’s hard to see these big mood swings, leaving you wondering if you’re doing something wrong when you hold your clingy baby, who will only settle in your arms and will not go to anyone without tears.